unstoppabledomains/dev-docs/partner/partner-integration-guides/mint-free-domains.md

 ### Tag Your Fingerprint Request

-Unstoppable Domains requires you to [tag your requests](https://dev.fingerprint.com/docs/quick-start-guide#tagging-your-requests) with the `linkedId` property and your `ResellerID` when generating the `VisitorID` for your users.
+Unstoppable Domains requires you to [tag your requests](https://dev.fingerprint.com/docs/quick-start-guide#tagging-your-requests) with the `linkedId` property and your `ResellerID` when generating the `Visitor ID` for your users.
 Here's a sample code snippet:

 ```javascript
 // Get the visitor identifier when you need it.